 The schedules have been created, the employers invited, and the marketing to candidates has begun.
 Your fair might be a week or two away, and you're anxious to make sure everything's running as it should... here's what you should be checking!

 Employers and recruiters are invited to our platform when schedules are created.
-They must come on and create an account for themselves in order to access and modify their schedules, invite teammates to new schedules, and view candidate reservations.
+They must follow their unique invitation link and log in or create their profile in order to access and modify schedules, invite teammates, and view candidate bookings.

 Assigned Recruiters who haven't joined